avito-tech/avito-android/docs/content/test/TestMinimized.md

            tools:keep="@layout/page_object*"/>
 ```

-### Try latest stable version of R8
+### X already has a mapping

+[Issue #122924648](https://issuetracker.google.com/issues/122924648) - Solved in a 1.6.x

-Some issues probably solved in new version of r8.
-For example: ["already has a mapping" one](https://issuetracker.google.com/issues/122924648)
+Some issues could be solved in a new version of r8, you should consider upgrading before hacking further.

 By default, r8 bundled with android gradle plugin, but you can override it.